 The relationship between the VaR calculated with the model and the actual profit and loss data is back-tested daily.
-The back-testing results for SMBC's trading accounts for fiscal 2008 are shown below.
-A data point below the diagonal line indicates a loss in excess of the predicted VaR for that day; however, as in fiscal 2007, there were no such excess losses during fiscal 2008.
+The backtesting results for SMBC's trading accounts for fiscal 2009 are shown at the top of the next page.
+A data point below the diagonal line indicates a loss in excess of the predicted VaR for that day; however, as in fiscal 2008, there were no such excess losses during fiscal 2009.
 This demonstrates that the SMBC VaR model, with a one-sided confidence interval of 99.0%, is sufficiently reliable.